teazabell/project-demo/README.md

 Open your Firefox and type [about:config](about:config) into the URL bar.
 Agree to the statement about risk and do a search for: **security.fileuri.strict_origin_policy** And change it to false.

+# Step by Step

+1.start your api in cmd **node index.js**

+2.Create api in APIMAN and get Endpoint and API-Key from it

+3.

+Coming soon